-As per Florida law, transferred credit cannot shorten the time at HSM to less than 2 years.
-The maximum number of credits that can be transferred is 30.
-Students transferring from HSM to another institution must check with that institution to determine credit transferability.
+As per Florida law, transferred credits cannot reduce a student's time at HSM to less than two years.
+The maximum number of transferable credits is 30.

+Students transferring from HSM to another institution must verify credit transferability with that institution, as acceptance policies may vary.